-After being laid off in September 2017, Colin McIntosh launched Sheets & Giggles with a $284,000 crowdfunding campaign.
+After being laid off in September 2017, Colin McIntosh launched Sheets & Giggles following a successful crowdfunding campaign.
 Sheets & Giggles manufactures eucalyptus lyocell bedding that uses up to 96% less water to make than cotton sheeting.
 It also uses no insecticides or pesticides.
 And the company is big on giving back, regularly donating to causes close to the community and planting 20,000 trees in the US from 2019 sales alone.

 Who are you and what brand did you start?

 I’m Colin McIntosh, Founder & CEO of Sheets & Giggles™, a fast-growing direct-to-consumer brand based in Denver, USA.
 After getting laid off at 1pm on a Monday in September 2017, I launched Sheets & Giggles (S&G) on Indiegogo in 2018 with a crowdfunding campaign.
 Since then, S&G is one of the few companies to make revenue in its first 12 months of sales (and happily, more in the 12 months to follow).

 S&G places an emphasis on doing good and having fun, especially with sustainably made products and socially responsible business practices.
 Our eucalyptus lyocell bedding uses up to 96% less water to make than cotton sheeting, and uses no insecticides or pesticides.
 We also plant a tree for every order – planting nearly 20,000 trees in the US from 2019 sales alone – and regularly donate to causes that our community cares about, like the $40,000 S&G recently contributed to COVID–19 emergency relief in Colorado.

 Our customers are women and men of all ages, but we do see a lot of women in their 20s, 30s, and 40s choosing S&G as a sustainable, luxurious, solidly priced option for their bedrooms.

 How did you come up with the idea, brand name and logo for Sheets & Giggles?